Why Longer Treatments Matter?- Because Deep Reset Deserves Time.

 • Not needing to think

-When the body feels safe, you may notice:
+When the body feels safe, people often notice something very specific:

 This is not just relaxation.